The Coffee Shack

 Consisting of flour, yeast, eggs, milk, butter, and sugar, there’s no real nutritional benefit to a malasada (let alone 2 or 3 – they can be addicting), but for a morning pick me up, an after lunch treat or dinner dessert, these deep-fried balls of delight are a perfect answer to a nagging sweet tooth.
 Most places in Hawaii offer a variety of fillings and toppings to customize the flavor to your liking.
 The coconut or lilikoi filling with powdered sugar is an island favorite.

-Because Portuguese immigrants to Hawaii were largely sugarcane plantation workers, the access to sugar was easy and immediate.
+Because many Portuguese immigrants to Hawaii worked in or near sugarcane plantations, the access to sugar was easy and immediate.
 Traditionally a dessert served for Fat Tuesday in preparation for Lent, the Hawaiian version of malasadas have taken ownership of Shrove Tuesday (the day before Ash Wednesday, seven weeks before Easter), which is known throughout the islands as Malasada Day.

 If you’re seeking out this delicious doughy ball of goodness, your best opportunity to check out the widest variety of malasadas is on Malasada Day.
 Credited with establishing modern Malasada Day, Leonard’s Bakery in Honolulu is the most popular destination for malasadas on its special day, but there are special events, street festivals, and food trucks throughout Hawaii’s Big Island where you can get your hands on a variety of excellent malasadas and compare notes for next time.